 With very limited equipment, the anchor can perform very well.
 On windy days, it remains set in its position and does not waver.
 The claw shape is designed so that it puts itself in the right position upon landing.

 These anchors can be used on small boats, crafters, kayaks, and canoes.
 But for a Bruce anchor to perform well, it must have a large body and heavy weight.
 The clawed design also makes it difficult to store it in case it is not attached to a roller.
 On deck storage takes quite some space.
 Also, the prongs on this anchor are not very sharp, which makes it perform poorly in grass or clay bottoms.
-Still, the Bruce anchor is still a go-to for many cruisers and exists to be one of the most affordable anchors.
+Still, the Bruce anchor is still a go-to for many kayakers and exists to be one of the most affordable kayak anchors.

 Looking like an upside-down mushroom, these anchors get their name because of their resemblance to mushrooms.
 They usually weigh several thousand pounds.
 Even though they do have small-sized designs, the weight is often quite heavy.
 Sizes can range from 5kgs to several tons.
 Such anchors are usually used for mooring and efficiently hold the boats steady for longer periods of time.